rspacjer/emacs-config/README.md

 This is my current Emacs configuration.

-This config is inspired and can contain code parts from those configurations:
+This config is inspired by and can contain code snippets from those configurations:

 - ["Emacs Starter Kit" by Phil Hagelberg](https://github.com/technomancy/emacs-starter-kit)
 - ["Emacs Prelude" by Bozhidar Batsov](https://github.com/bbatsov/prelude)